-Prohibited Family Entertainment Center activities:

-Indoor operations, including:
+Prohibited Family Entertainment Center activities: Indoor operations, including:

 - Indoor bumper cars;

 - Indoor batting cages;

 - Bowling alleys;

 - Escape rooms;

-- Kiddie rides:
+- Kiddie rides;

 - Virtual reality;

 - Arcade games;

 - Trampolines and trampoline gyms;

 - Indoor laser tag;

 - Indoor roller and ice skating;

 - Indoor skate parks; and

 - Indoor playgrounds.

 Also, the State prohibits in the current tier the operation of fairs, amusement parks, or similar venues offering multiple such attractions as Family Entertainment Centers.
 Also, Family Entertainment Centers must at this time discontinue demonstrations, such as magic, live animal shows, etc., unless Social Distancing Requirements and sanitation protocols are met.
-And facilities with convention space, rentable meeting rooms, other areas for private events such as birthday parties, etc., must keep those areas closed at this time.

-Any Family Entertainment Center that is allowed to operate under this Section based on the County's current tier assignment by the State must comply with all of the following requirements in addition to any restrictions listed in the table above:
+Any Family Entertainment Center that is allowed to operate under this Section based on the County's current tier assignment by the State must comply with all of the following requirements: